Workplace injuries do both physical and emotional damage to you and your family.

 Your disabilities may leave you needing help with simple daily tasks that you used to do by yourself, such as getting dressed, taking a shower or driving your car.
 On top of that, you now live with the constant stress and worry of being away from work, losing your job and the devastating financial impact that could bring.

 The psychological impact of workplace injuries and illnesses is very real and causes significant harm to those affected.
+The emotional and psychological trauma of a workplace injury can greatly affect a workers’ daily life.
 Injured workers in Missouri may recover benefits for the following types of psychological injury:

 - Psychological damage resulting from a physical workplace injury

 - Physical injuries caused by work-related psychological disorders

 - Work-related psychological damage caused by an extreme or unusual psychological event, without a physical injury